Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Result

 \subsection{Ablation Study}

 To evaluate the contribution of our proposed components, we conducted a series of ablation experiments.
 Specifically, we focused on the effectiveness of the PTsoftmax and BSPN modules.
 We conducted two ablation studies to evaluate the impact of our proposed modifications.
-First, we replaced the Softmax and LayerNorm components in the full-precision BERT model with our PTsoftmax and BSPN, respectively.
-The performance results of this replacement are detailed in Table~\ref{abl1}.
+First, we replaced the softmax and LN components in the full-precision BERT model with our PTsoftmax and BSPN, respectively.
+The performance results of this replacement are detailed in~\cref{abl1}.
 The impact caused by the two components is equivalent to the model performance.
-Compared to our main result on Sorbet in Table~\ref{tbl2}, the accuracy drop from full precision BERT to Sorbet is mainly caused by the quantization of weight and spike generation process, not by the replacement of softmax and normalization.
+Compared to our main result on Sorbet in~\cref{tbl2}, the accuracy drop from full precision BERT to Sorbet is mainly caused by the quantization of weight and spike generation process, not by the replacement of softmax and normalization.
 Exploring more accurate ways to perform model quantization and spike generation can be a potential future work.

-Second, we tested the effectiveness of our components in highly quantized BERT models on SST-2 datasets.
-The results are presented in Table~\ref{abl2}.
-Both on full precision models and highly quantized models, our proposed PTsoftmax and BSPN can maintain a good performance.
-However, the quantization of weight could cause more accuracy loss.
+Second, we tested the effectiveness of our components in highly quantized BERT models on the SST-2 datasets.
+The results are presented in~\cref{abl2}.
+Our proposed PTsoftmax and BSPN can maintain a good performance on full precision and highly quantized models.
+We also performed ablation study on quantization level and timestep with the conversion loss on SST-2 dataset in \cref{appendixE}.